Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

-Extending the above discussion, The one-neutron separation energies $S_{\mathrm{n}}$ for Pb isotopes are derived from the nuclear masses obtained by the QIBP algorithm, As shown in Fig.~\ref{fig3}.
+Extending the above discussion, the one-neutron separation energies $S_{\mathrm{n}}$ for Pb isotopes are derived from the nuclear masses obtained by the QIBP algorithm, as shown in Fig.~\ref{fig3}.
+The uncertainties of the QIBP algorithm shown in Fig.~\ref{fig3} are obtained from Eq.~\eqref{E20} together with the standard error-propagation formula.
 Fig.~\ref{fig3} also includes $S_{\mathrm{n}}$ from the WS4 model and the CBP estimator, together with experimental values for comparison.
 In Fig.~\ref{fig3}, the WS4 model systematically underestimates $S_{\mathrm{n}}$ for even-$N$ nuclei and overestimates $S_{\mathrm{n}}$ for odd-$N$ nuclei, indicating that part of its deviation arises from odd-even staggering.
-After optimization by the QIBP algorithm, the description of $S_{\mathrm{n}}$ for each nucleus is improved and performs significantly better than the CBP estimator.
-These results indicate that the PDFs incorporating quantum dynamical principles account for complex and subtle correlations in nuclear mass data, thereby reliably capturing quantum effects such as odd-even staggering.
+For each nucleus, the $S_{\mathrm{n}}$ values estimated by the QIBP algorithm are closer to the experimental data than the original WS4 results and those estimated by the CBP estimator.
+These results indicate that the PDFs obtained by the QIBP algorithm can account for complex and subtle correlations in nuclear mass data, thereby reliably capturing effects such as odd-even staggering.
 In contrast, the predictions of the CBP estimator are overly influenced by adjacent nuclei, which weakens its ability to observe odd-even effects.
-As a result, The QIBP algorithm enable more robust descriptions of nuclear masses and separation energies.
+As a result, The QIBP algorithm enables more robust descriptions of nuclear masses and separation energies.
+In the future, we will further explore the performance and potential advantages of the QIBP algorithm compared with other classical machine learning algorithms in the field of nuclear physics.